mbundgaard/SimphonyExtAppDemo/README.md

 # Simphony Extension Application DEMO

-The application shows basic database connectivity and queries, as well as displaying messages with OpsContext.
+This application shows basic database connectivity and queries, as well as displaying messages with OpsContext.

 The source code has been written purely for educational purpose and should not be used in production without proper adjustment.